It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

-Important information regarding changes to the cruise shuttle locations in Wellington for the 2018/19 cruise season.
+Important information regarding changes to the Wellington cruise shuttle locations that were made in 2018.

-With a record number of cruise ship passengers expected this summer, the number of shuttle stops will be doubled to better spread visitors across the city.
+With a record number of cruise ship passengers expected each summer, the number of shuttle stops was doubled to better spread visitors across the city.

-On more than a dozen days of the season, 5000-plus passengers will be in Wellington as multiple ships visit at the same time.
+On several days of the season, 5000-plus passengers were in Wellington as multiple ships visit at the same time.

-The increase in cruise arrivals, plus the bigger ships that are now plying the waters, means the current shuttle system for visitors is no longer adequate.
+The increase in cruise arrivals, plus the bigger ships that are now plying the waters, meant the previous shuttle system for visitors was no longer adequate.

-For example, the largest ship – the Ovation of the Sea – requires at least 25 shuttles alone meaning a single drop off/pick-up location is no longer possible.
+For example, the largest ship – the Ovation of the Sea – requires at least 25 shuttles alone meaning a single drop off/pick-up location is not possible.

-Changes to Wellington’s bus service have also increased commuter services on Brandon Street, where the stop has been located.
+Changes to Wellington’s bus service have also increased commuter services on Brandon Street, where the stop was previously located.

-To spread the increased number of visitors across the city and reduce footpath congestion on peak days, the Brandon Street stop will be replaced by two new stops on Lambton Quay and Wakefield Street.
+To spread the increased number of visitors across the city and reduce footpath congestion on peak days, the Brandon Street stop was replaced by two new stops on Lambton Quay and Wakefield Street.

 Q + A

-Where is the current stop, and where exactly will the new stops be?
+Where was the previous stop, and where exactly are the new stops?

-At the moment all cruise passengers have been dropped off and picked up on Brandon Street.
+Previously, all cruise passengers were dropped off and picked up on Brandon Street.
 This stop is no longer available.
-On double days, and for ships over 2000 passengers, two locations will be used.
+From now on, two locations will be used.
 The first is located at the North end of Lambton Quay outside the Old Government Buildings, across from the Beehive.
 The second will utilise the tour coach stop on Wakefield Street, near the bottom of Cuba Street.
 Shuttles will stop at both locations for pick-ups and drop-offs.
-On days where there's less than 2000 passengers, one or two stops can be used.

-The Traffic Management Plan has been approved and the new system will be in place from the beginning of the cruise season.
+The Traffic Management Plan has been approved and the new system has been in place since the beginning of the 2018-19 cruise season.